They don't have to trust me...

 As a leader, manager or supervisor it's difficult when someone on your team lets you down.
 But it is not the end of the world.
 Mistakes happen, even big mistakes.
 The best education may come on the other side of failure.

 How you handle the failures will determine if your people can or will trust you.
 Deal with the person and the mistake separately.
 The person needs reassurance and guidance and to identify the lesson they just learned.
 The mistake needs fixing.
 See the difference.
-Oustanding leaders can fix problems without destroying the people.
+Outstanding leaders

 Remember, the person is more important than the mistake.
 Here's where the golden rule comes into play.
 How would you want to be treated after an embarrassing public mistake?
 How would you respond to the leader who dealt with you patiently or harshly?
 Be Patient.